csespinosa/Ejercicios-JS/01. basic/README.md

     - *Description:* Drop the products table after completing the previous exercises.

 6. **Create a Table for Employees:**
-    - *Description:* Design an SQL table to store basic employee information, including attributes such as employee ID (integer), name (varchar), salary (decimal), department (varchar), and hire date (date).
+    - *Description:* Design an SQL table to store basic employee information, including attributes such as employee ID (integer AUTO INCREMENT), name (varchar), salary (decimal), department (varchar), and hire date (date).

 7. **Modify Employees Table - Add Address:**
     - *Description:* Add a new column to the employees table, such as "address" (text), to include the employee's residential address.